-- 1. Amendments: The power to make, alter, amend, or repeal these bylaws is vested in the board by the affirmative vote of at least 3 of its members. - 2.
-Notice of Amendments: Copies of proposed amendments shall be submitted to the Board of Regents members at least 5 days prior to the meeting at which the proposal is to be acted upon, unless waived by unanimous consent of the board. - 1.05.20 Board of Regents Other Policies [Amendment recommended by the Administrative Council 07.13.10; approved by the Board of Regents 07.20.10] [Amendment recommended by the Administrative Council 04.09.13; approved by the Board of Regents 05.10.13] - A. NMSU Foundation, Inc.: The Board of Regents shall elect one of its members to serve on the board of directors of the NMSU Foundation, Inc. during the annual election of officers in even-numbered years. - B Arrowhead Center, Inc.: Annually, the board shall also name two of its members to the board of directors of the Arrowhead Center, Inc, formerly called the NMSU Technology Transfer Corporation, Inc., and as merged with the NMSU Research Park Corporation, Inc. - C. Regents' Committees: The Board of Regents may establish regents' committees to assist it in fulfilling statutory and fiduciary obligations to New Mexico State University and to the New Mexico

-Department of Agriculture.
+- 1.05.20 Board of Regents Other Policies [Amendment recommended by the Administrative Council 07.13.10; approved by the Board of Regents 07.20.10] [Amendment recommended by the Administrative Council 04.09.13; approved by the Board of Regents 05.10.13] - A. NMSU Foundation, Inc.: The Board of Regents shall elect one of its members to serve on the board of directors of the NMSU Foundation, Inc. during the annual election of officers in even-numbered years. - B Arrowhead Center, Inc.: Annually, the board shall also name two of its members to the board of directors of the Arrowhead Center, Inc, formerly called the NMSU Technology Transfer Corporation, Inc., and as merged with the NMSU Research Park Corporation, Inc. - C. Regents' Committees: The Board of Regents may establish regents' committees to assist it in fulfilling statutory and fiduciary obligations to New Mexico State University and to the New Mexico Department of Agriculture.
 A regents' committee may be comprised of no more than two voting regents, appointed by the chair, and any other individual(s) appointed by the Board.
 Regents' committees are distinct from university boards addressed in Policy 1.05.90 NMSU Boards.
-Regents' committees include, but are not limited to: the Regents' Budget Committee, the Regents' Audit Committee, and the Regents' Real Estate Committee.
-(See Appendix 1-G.)

-- D. Regents' Medal: The Regents' Medal shall be awarded on suitable occasions and with appropriate ceremonies to persons who have made outstanding contributions to the university, to the State of New Mexico, or to the United States.
+Regents' committees include, but are not limited to: the Regents' Budget Committee, the Regents' Audit Committee, the Regents' Real Estate Committee, and the Regents' Student Success Committee.
+(See Appendix 1-G to Regents Policy Manual.) - D. Regents' Medal: The Regents' Medal shall be awarded on suitable occasions and with appropriate ceremonies to persons who have made outstanding contributions to the university, to the State of New Mexico, or to the United States.
 Documented nominations may come from any group or individual, through the administration, for consideration for this honor by the board. - E. Autonomy of Regents: The local autonomy of each Board of Regents should be strengthened and the number of regents on each board should remain the same.
 The board opposes any super Board of Regents or one central board of operation; further, the New Mexico Higher Education Department should be purely a coordinating financial review body and not involved in any kind of day-to-day business or administration of the university.